-As we made it to the square, my friend pulled me to one side, out of the way of the main road, towards the safety of the bars, where so many people were there watching, we actually had to push them back physically, to make sure we got inside the bars.
+As we made it to the square, my friend pulled me to one side, out of the way of the main road towards the safety of the bars.
+So many people were there watching, we actually had to push them back physically, to make sure we got inside the bars.

 “Bollocks to your view mate, I just ran away from a bull”!

 What seemed like seconds later, the bull made it to the square, looking for his next prey.
 I was panting, wheezing, desperately trying to catch my breath, whilst looking at this monster of an animal, feeling a little like I had just escaped the Minotaur.

 As my body recovered, slowly, I started to realise what I had just done.
 Quite possibly the craziest thing I had ever done by that point in my life and, still to this day!